 We’re in the Polar Circle, for an ice show one can only imagine.
 We grabbed the two cameras and began taking photos of the spectacular display.
 Oh, Mother Nature, what glorious gifts you have bestowed upon us.

 |Tom, who’s always seen images in clouds, did the same with the icebergs, seeing a face here.|

 |We had to keep our distance from this delicate structure which would be a disaster for us in the small boat, where it to collapse near us.|

 P.S.
-As I prepare this post today, we can hear the loud roar of the ship cutting through ice as we head toward the Drake Passage on our way back to civilization.
+As I prepare this post today, we can hear the roar of the ship cutting through the ice as we head toward the Drake Passage on our way back to civilization.
 Wow!